Geography

 Rationale |

 This scheme of work seeks to apply Geography having taught key skills and conveyed important themes through the first two units of KS3 study; Worldwide Disasters and Global Development.
-As the former introduces atmospheric hazards we look here to where the UK is liable to suffer such hazards as flooding.
+As the former introduces atmospheric hazards, we look here to where the UK is liable to suffer such hazards as flooding.
 Much of this can be ascertained from knowledge of the UK’s physical landscapes with specific reference to both coastal and river flooding.
-Global Development in turn teaches of the existence of factors leading to more or less development such as trade, good government and resource endowments.
-The UK’s wider relations with the world including the EU offer an opportunity to appraise the Brexit decision with reference to these factors, again highlighting an application of Geographical thinking.
-This scheme of work, then, is designed to vary year by year and should be attune to UK affairs in order to assert the importance of a Geographical lens.
+Global development in turn teaches the existence of factors leading to more or less development, such as trade, good government and resource endowments.
+The UK’s wider relations with the world, including the EU offer an opportunity to appraise the Brexit decision with reference to these factors, again highlighting geographical thinking.
+This scheme of work, then, is designed to vary year by year and should be attuned to UK affairs in order to assert the importance of a Geographical lens.
 All knowledge aspects are variously covered by news media and are likely to be recognised as relevant by our learners.
-The content as such will likely NOT have a direct import into key stage 4 requirements but rather intends to foster strong Geographical thinking. |
+The content as such will likely NOT have a direct import into key stage 4 requirements but rather intends to foster strong geographical thinking. |

-knowledge OrganiserS
+Knowledge OrganiserS

 A knowledge organiser is an important document that lists the important facts that learners should know by the end of a unit of work.
-It is important that learners can recall these facts easily, so that when they are answering challenging questions in their assessments and GCSE and A-Level exams, they are not wasting precious time in exams focusing on remembering simple facts, but making complex arguments, and calculations.
+It is important that learners can recall these facts easily, so that when they are answering challenging questions in their assessments and GCSE and A-Level exams, they are not wasting precious time in exams focusing on remembering simple facts, but making complex arguments and calculations.

 We encourage all pupils to use them by doing the following: